Cartus/AGGCN/README.md

 ## Preparation

 The code requires that you have access to the TACRED dataset (LDC license required).
+More details can be found [here](https://nlp.stanford.edu/projects/tacred/).
 Once you have the TACRED data, please put the JSON files under the directory `dataset/tacred`.

 For Semeval-10 Task 8 and PubMed, we have attached the preprocessed datatset under the directory `dataset/semeval` and `dataset/PubMed`, respectively.